-The first step is to enable the proprietary drivers and getting them to work.
+The first step is to enable the proprietary drivers and get them to work.
 Once you have the driver working you need to try and enable the second monitor.
 So long as you can enable the second monitor you have an easier chance of getting the second monitor working.
-(Note: Different video manufactures have different ways of enabling the second monitors and detailed information will be presented for each proprietary driver at some later date here.)
+(Note: Different video manufactures have different ways of enabling the second monitor and detailed information will be presented for each proprietary driver at some later date here.)

 Option "metamodes" "CRT-0: nvidia-auto-select +1280+0, CRT-1: 1280x1024 +0+0"

-which could be changed to this;
+which can be changed to this:

 Option "metamodes" "CRT-0: nvidia-auto-select +1600+0, CRT-1: 1600x1200 +0+0"